-Interventions include: Speech and Language Therapy, use of Social Stories/visuals, 'Time to Talk', Lego Play Therapy and Wellcomm.
-Last academic year and for the next we have commissioned a service called Chatterbug as an early intervention tool for our younger children in Early Years.
-Last academic year we have part of a pilot and have delivered the Nuffield Early Language Intervention (NELI) within our Reception class.
-We have used this programme again this academic year with positive outcomes for children.
+Interventions include: Speech and Language Therapy, use of Social Stories/visuals, 'Time to Talk', Lego Play Therapy and WellComm.
+Commissioned services such as Chatterbug have been used as an early intervention tool for our younger children in Early Years.
+We also deliver the Nuffield Early Language Intervention (NELI) for identified children following on from screening in our reception class.